Ready to say goodbye to debt for good? Learn More

 You’ll also want to be sure that your case qualifies to be heard in small claims court and that the statute of limitations hasn’t expired.

-🔎 You can often find the eligibility requirements and information about the statute of limitations on the court’s website, in the court clerk’s office, or a self-help center.
+🔎 You can often find the eligibility requirements and information about the statute of limitations on the court’s website, in the court clerk’s office, or at a self-help center.

 Prepare Your Case